ibm-cloud-docs/databases-for-postgresql-gen2/getting-started.md

 ```
 {: pre}

 These commands can be used when creating a user with either the Writer or Manager role.
 In this example, the command creates a PostgreSQL user (ibmcloud_d0388…) with CREATEROLE and CREATEDB privileges.
-This user inherits permissions from both `ibm_admin` and `ibm_writer`, enabling broader access and management capabilities within the deployment.
+This user inherits permissions from both `ibm_admin` and `ibm_writer`, enabling broader access and management capabilities within the instance.

 | rolname | rolsuper | rolinherit | rolcreaterole | rolcreatedb | rolcanlogin | memberof |
 |---|---|---|---|---|---|----|